Sea Change Thinktank & Network Members

 Sara Nason is a documentary film maker with sea faring ancestry.
 Her passion is storytelling and the environment.
-Born on a tropical island she travelled the world with her Seaforth Highlander father and mother (known for her love of Nature, particularly African birds which she wrote about).
-She has Channel Island blood and spent much of her childhood in rock pools or with her feet dangling over the side of a boat.
+Born on a tropical island she travelled the world “following the drum” with her Seaforth Highlander father and mother (known for her love of Nature, particularly African birds which she wrote about).
+Sara also has Channel Island blood and spent much of her childhood in rock pools or with her feet dangling over the side of a boat.
 No surprise she loves surveying.
 She’s a member of Inverness Sub Aqua Club and an Ocean diver in training.

 Beatrice Brinkler is otherwise known as the Seal Whisperer.
 If Sea Change was The Wizard of Oz and Beatrice a character within it, she would be the one supplying the heart.
 She has many great animal stories to tell too.
 Known to give up her bed to a needy animal, she’s run the Highland Wild Life Hospital in Ullapool for decades.
 Many an otter, puffin, seagull and seal owes Beatrice their life.
 Now retired she still gets calls day and night for a bird whose broken its wing, or a half dead hedgehog.
 She’s often seen in support of Finlay, his sister Ella and their friend Megan striking outside school to request action on Climate Change.